The suburban office park rises from the dead

 His first attempt at building such a thing has proven to be successful.
 In Holmdel, New Jersey, Zucker’s company Somerset Development led the redevelopment of the former corporate campus of Bell Labs, an Eero Saarinen-designed mid-century icon and home to one of the leading corporations of much of the 20th century.
 Long vacant, the building is a massive 2 million square foot rectangular block of offices looking in on expansive atriums and out on an oval of parking lots and artificial lakes.
 Zucker purchased the building in 2013 and invested about $200 million refashioning it into Bell Works, a kind of covered main street, with offices and retail filling its sides and a mall-like walkway and courtyard in between.
 The building is open to the public every day from 6 a.m. to midnight.

 “It’s got everything from a Montessori day care to a dentist to a golf simulator to an escape room, and of course food, food, food and food,” Zucker says.
 There’s a food hall in the building and a farmer’s market every Wednesday, in addition to an urgent care facility, a plastic surgeon, a convenience store, and a public library.
 The space was 75% leased before the pandemic, Zucker says, and it’s grown to about 90% now.
-Though Bell Works doesn’t have any residences on site, Somerset Development has some residential projects in the pipeline in the surrounding area.
+Two residential developments border Bell Works.
+One has 50 single family homes, and the other has 180 townhouses for residents 55 and over.
+Somerset Development has other residential projects in the pipeline in the surrounding area.
 “We felt intuitively that coming out of the pandemic, suburbia will be stronger,” he says.
 “And that’s exactly what we see happening.”

 The key, he says, is providing the urban variety people want in a suburban setting.
 “Suburban buildings would give you this ersatz, fake life.
 A coffee shop that was only populated by the people in the building.
 A cafeteria that’s only open to people in the building.
 And the only people you see are people who work in the same location,” Zucker says.
 “By bringing life to Bell Works and opening up the metroburb to the public, we’ve created a place that people want to work, and that can attract and retain talent.”

 Zucker is now expanding this “metroburb” model, with a new Bell Works-style project under construction in Hoffman Estates, Illinois, about an hour outside of Chicago.
-The project is being built on a sprawling 150 acre ACRE? – [YES, BUT AS IMAGE ABOVE SHOWS IT’S NOT ADDING BUILDINGS TO THE ENTIRE SPACE] former AT&T office campus with 1.2 million square feet of offices, and will include a “downtown style” walkable village, conference space, and up to 550 apartments and townhouses.
+The project is being built on a sprawling 150 acre former AT&T office campus with 1.2 million square feet of offices, and will include a “downtown style” walkable village, conference space, and up to 550 apartments and townhouses.
 The indoor pedestrian mall is about halfway finished.

 This could be just the start.
 Zucker says the model is replicable, and he’s hoping to continue to expand to other suburbs in other parts of the country.
 “We are actively looking,” he says.